 I also took critical theory in several seminars, reading Derrida and Lyotard and Barthes and Foucault and Jameson and others.
 I have long ago left this topic behind, except in a few posts, where I criticize their views.

 I have become a generalist in my teaching career.
 I have taught basic philosophy and ethics, world literature, Shakespeare, Humanities I and II, world religions, and basic writing at various colleges and once in a while at a university.
-I cannot claim that I am a thorough expert in these various fields, but I worked hard and learned a lot.
+I cannot claim that I am a Grand Expert in these various fields, but I worked hard and learned a lot.
 I share my notes on this website.

 I have written over 600 (substantial) articles, most of which have been posted at my first and now defunct website Live as Free People.
 Many of them have also been posted first at American Thinker.
 I have imported many of them into my new website, here.

-After 9/11, I studied the Quran and a few Islamic traditions, and then feeling nudged by the Spirit, I began to write my findings in articles, from 2004 to 2007 and revised the ones on sharia in 2012.
+After 9/11, I studied the Quran and a Islamic traditions, and then feeling nudged by the Spirit, I began to write my findings in articles, from 2004 to 2007 and revised the ones on sharia in 2012.
 They are hard-hitting but truthful because this is online writing.
 People had to be warned.
 I also share those posts with you.